rhysf/Diamond2GO/README.md

 ## key features

 - **High-throughput GO-term annotation**: Originally capable of annotating >100,000 protein or nucleotide sequences in FASTA format in ~15 minutes on a desktop machine (using the original smaller database).
-- **Built-in reference database**: Includes a pre-built database comprising the subset of the NCBI `nr` database with GO-terms pre-assigned.
+- **Automated database setup from Zenodo**: Automatically downloads, verifies, and reconstructs the latest pre-built reference database from Zenodo, removing the need for Git LFS.
-- **Custom database generation**: Scripts and pipelines to re-create or build new GO-annotated reference databases.
+- **Custom database generation**: Includes a pipelines to re-create or build new GO-annotated reference databases.
 - **Enrichment analysis**: Implements GO-term enrichment using a two-tailed Fisher’s exact test with Storey-Tibshirani multiple testing correction.

 ## Documentation